 Another of Bud’s favorite pastimes was going to the coffee shop.
 He made so many good friends that he looked forward to seeing and talking to everyday.
 He also befriended many waitresses that were always so sweet to him.

 Bud is survived by his wife Janice Massey, sons Craig Massey (Cheryl), Rick Massey (Judy) and daughter Katy Cundall (Brent) all of Vernal, Utah.
 Bud has 11 grandchildren and 16 great grand children.
 He would often look proudly at all of our pictures on the fridge and say, “These are mine, I made this.”
 He is also survived by his siblings Morgan Massey, Patsy Rasmussen, and Janet Adams.

 Proceeded in death by his parents, sisters Doris Izaguirre, Marie Reagan, Betty Jean Montgomery, Utahn Massey and his brother Charles Massey.

 Funeral Services for Bud Massey 85 of Vernal, will be held Monday, June 3, 2019 at the Vernal Christian Church (1845 West 750 South) at 11 A.M.
 Viewings will be held Sunday, June 2 from 6-8 P.M.
 And Monday 9-10 A.M at The Blackburn and Sons Vernal Mortuary.

-To send flowers to Lewis "Bud" Massey's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lewis "Bud" Massey, please visit our floral store.